 The application should provide clear, contextual error messages when a user makes an incorrect input.

-Command shortcuts (like c
+Command shortcuts and aliases (like c

 and s